Subscribe to updates

 December 12, 2025 View on council websiteSummary

-The Delegated Decisions by Cabinet Member for Finance, Property and Transformation is scheduled to meet on 12 December 2025 to discuss and decide on the leasehold acquisition of a warehouse in Bicester for use by the Adult Social Service and their contractor, Millbrook Healthcare Limited, for the Integrated Community Equipment Service (ICES).
+Councillor Dan Levy, Cabinet Member for Finance, Property and Transformation, made a decision to approve the leasehold acquisition of a warehouse in Bicester for use by Adult Social Services and their contractor for the Integrated Community Equipment Service (ICES).
+The meeting also covered declarations of interest from councillors.

 Leasehold Acquisition of Warehouse

-Councillor Dan Levy, Cabinet Member for Finance, Property and Transformation, is scheduled to consider a report regarding the leasehold acquisition of a warehouse in Bicester for the Integrated Community Equipment Service (ICES).
-The report recommends that Councillor Dan Levy approves option 1 in Appendix 1 for the leasehold acquisition of a warehouse in Bicester for use by Adult Social Service and their contractor for ICES.
+Councillor Dan Levy approved option 1 in Appendix 1 of the Public Reports Pack for the leasehold acquisition of a warehouse in Bicester for use by Adult Social Services and their contractor for the Integrated Community Equipment Service (ICES).

-The report states that on 12 November 2025, the new landlord for the existing building offered OCC the opportunity to renegotiate terms for a new lease and that Property, Commissioning and Millbrook have had several meetings to discuss the available options.
+On 12 November 2025, the new landlord for the existing building offered OCC the opportunity to renegotiate terms for a new lease.
+Property, Commissioning and Millbrook had several meetings to discuss the available options.

-The report compares the financials of the two options and states that the key differential is the risk to service delivery, with the recommended option posing the least amount of risk.
+The key differential between the options was the risk to service delivery, with the recommended option posing the least amount of risk.

-The report notes that the Community Equipment service with Millbrook was estimated to cost £9.8m per annum, including estimated warehousing costs at c.£500k per annum which, as with all other costs in the contract, would be subject to a 6+6% additional fee – equating to a 13.6% additional charge - totalling £568k per annum.
-The report claims that both options proposed are significantly below this estimate, and that the preferred option of option 1 which costs £448k per annum (rent, service charge and an estimated sum for utilities etc) is therefore £120k per annum cheaper compared to Millbrook's forecast.
+The Community Equipment service with Millbrook was estimated to cost £9.8 million per annum.
+These costs are split between OCC and the ICB as part of the S75 pooled budgeting arrangements1.
+This projection included estimated warehousing costs at c.£500,000 per annum which, as with all other costs in the contract, would be subject to a 6+6% additional fee – equating to a 13.6% additional charge - totalling £568,000 per annum.
+Option 1 costs £448,000 per annum (rent, service charge and an estimated sum for utilities etc) and is therefore £120,000 per annum cheaper compared to Millbrook's forecast.

-The report notes that Option 1 has higher revenue costs with the overall difference between the two proposed warehousing options being £91,000 per annum.
+Option 1 has higher revenue costs with the overall difference between the two proposed warehousing options being £91,000 per annum.
 However, option 1 avoids the need to move the equipment service, causing significant disruption over winter, the cost of which would likely exceed the cost differential between the options in bed days, bed occupancy, and deconditioning leading to larger care packages because of increased length of stay in hospital.
-Option 1 also avoids a £639k upfront fit out cost in year 1, when the budget for community equipment is already forecasting an £800k overspend this year across OCC and ICB2.
+Option 1 also avoids a £639,000 upfront fit out cost in year 1, when the budget for community equipment is already forecasting an £800,000 overspend this year across OCC and ICB.

-The report states that the council is acquiring this lease, instead of Millbrook, where they would have to pay an additional a 6+6% which is projected to reduce spend by £295k over the duration of the contract.
+The council is acquiring this lease, instead of Millbrook, where they would have to pay an additional 6+6% which is projected to reduce spend by £295,000 over the duration of the contract.

-The report notes that the unit will be occupied by way of a lease that will not be protected by the Landlord and Tenant Act 1954, and that the lease is for ten years with a five year break clause which only OCC can activate.
+The unit will be occupied by way of a lease.
+The lease will not be protected by the Landlord and Tenant Act 1954.
+The lease is for ten years with a five year break clause which only OCC can activate.
+It can be activated on providing six months written notice to the landlord.
 The terms proposed for the draft lease are in line with normal commercial leases and will include a provision allowing OCC to share occupation with Millbrook.
-The rent is £278,928 + VAT per annum (after a 3 month rent free period) and will be reviewed upwards in line with RPI3 after 5 years.
+The rent is £278,928 + VAT per annum (after a 3 month rent free period) and will be reviewed upwards in line with RPI2 after 5 years.
 There will also be a service charge to pay (amount TBC).
 Stamp Duty Land Tax will come to around £25,500.

 Attendees